 In this case, you need to have all your images and media files with relative paths.
 Otherwise, the browser cannot locate those files.

-If you are serving assets in a static directory along with your Storybook, then you need to use relative paths to load images or use the base element.
+Suppose you are serving assets in a static directory along with your Storybook.
+In that case, you need to use relative paths to load images or use the base element.